zoanana990/khienhOS/doc/protected_mode.md

 - 1024 pages directories point to 1024 pages tables
 - 1024 pages table entries per page table
-- each page table entry covers 4096 bytes of memory
+- each page table block_entry covers 4096 bytes of memory
 - each "4096" byte block of memory is called a page
 - 1024 * 1024 * 4096 = 4GB of addressable memory
 - Thus, the page directory structure